ex3ndr/srp6a/README.md

 ```

 ### Exchange Ephemeral Keys
-After setting credentials new ephemeral keys are generated and they became available in `publicKey` property. **This property will throw error if you haven't set credentials.**
+After setting credentials new ephemeral keys are generated, and they became available in `publicKey` property. **This property will throw an error if you haven't set credentials.**
 ```js
 if (!client.setServerKey(server.publicKey)) {
   throw Error('Unable to set server public key');